 Follow the Lake — in the Heart of the Central Okanagan

 Sometimes it’s the journey.
 Sometimes it’s the destination.
 In the case of British Columbia’s Central Okanagan, it’s most definitely both!
 Take a road trip along Route 97 as it hugs the banks of Okanagan Lake.
-Enjoy the scenery as it winds its way along a shoreline that stretches 110 km (68 mi) through the heart of the region.
 The Okanagan Corridor is a road trip that was made for adventure.
 The northern tip of the Similkameen Valley Loop starts here, as does the southern most portion of the Gold Country Loop.

 Take in the Central Okanagan

 Enjoy a constant backdrop of the Cascade and Coastal Mountains to the west and the Monashee Mountains to the east.
 The Central Okanagan and its communities of Peachland, West Kelowna, Kelowna, and Lake Country are ripe for exploring.

 Throughout the Central Okanagan, you’ll find a vibrant arts and entertainment scene.
 In Kelowna, take your time and walk our downtown core.
 There’s also a cultural district centred around Kelowna’s waterfront.
 Keep your eyes on the lake.
 You may see the legendary Ogopogo beneath the shimmering surface of the water.
 There’s also boundless outdoor recreation here.
 One of BC’s finest family ski resorts is within an hour’s drive of Kelowna.
 You may have to pull over, check in and stay a while to take all of it in.